Michael Marra (singer-songwriter): Musical theatre

 Marra wrote original music and worked both as an actor and musical director in theatre.

+His first production with Wildcat Stage Productions was Fancy Rappin and he frequently worked with its Director, Alan Lyddiard at Dundee Rep. He played several roles in the Wildcat and Freeway production of John McGrath's Border Warfare at the Tramway Theatre in February/March 1990.

 He wrote and performed in the show In Flagrant Delicht which was written in collaboration with Scottish Makar and playwright Liz Lochhead.
 The show was performed in Washington DC and Melbourne, Australia.

 Marra's operetta If The Moon Can Be Believed was performed at the Dundee Rep to sell out audiences.
 He collaborated with Graham McLaren of Theatre Babel on a new production of The Demon Barber for Perth Theatre having previously worked with him on Liz Lochhead's Beauty and The Beast.

-His play St Catherine's Day played to full houses at the Oran Mor Glasgow and the Dundee Repertory Theatre.
+His play St Catherine's Day played to full houses at the Òran Mór Glasgow and the Dundee Repertory Theatre.
 He also collaborated with award winning choreographer Frank McConnell and his dance company Plan B on "Love and Pocket Money", parallel|parallels and A Wee Home From Home.

 Songwriting

 In April 2006, having his fingerprints routinely taken by Customs in Washington D.C. – where he was performing as part of Tartan Week – Marra was inspired to write a protest song about Scottish police detective Shirley McKie, who had been wrongly accused of leaving her thumbprint at a murder scene in 1997.
 When she denied the print was hers, she was arrested and charged with perjury but acquitted in 1999.
 In February 2006, McKie received an out-of-court settlement of £750,000 from the Scottish Executive, which first minister Jack McConnell described as a result of an honest mistake.
 In the song, Marra wrote: